newtonmunene99/tasker/README.md

 2. `flutter packages get`
 3. `flutter run`

+## Concepts

+1. Provider for simple state management.
+2. Stream builder for reactive data.
+3. SQLite for persistence.
+4. Uses moor as an abstraction layer on top of SQFlite.

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)